-Catastrophic (CAT) coverage is fixed at 50 percent of average yield and 55 percent of the price election.
+Catastrophic (CAT) coverage is fixed at 50 percent of your average yield and 55 percent of the price election.
 CAT is 100 percent subsidized with no premium cost to you.
-There is, however, an administrative fee of \$100 per county, regardless of the acreage.
+There is, however, an administrative fee of \$300 per crop per county, regardless of the acreage.